karlamejia/Projects/README.md

 # Projects

-## 1. Using Google Trends to Forecaste Dengue in Mexico
+## 1. Forecasting Dengue in Mexico with Google Trends

+## 2. Interactive Map of Africa with Plotly